-This article was last updated Jan 09, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 09, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Americans would rather knock down their debt than shed pounds in 2019, according to a new survey from CompareCards.com.